Translate

 was demolished in 1806 during the French occupation,

-then in 1819 by Carl Ludwig Wimmel (1786-1845) was a newly built door
+Then in 1819 by Carl Ludwig Wimmel (1786-1845) was a newly built door

 For the painter Julius Gottheil, 1850-1864 in Hamburg, see The New Rump.